radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/indexer/README.md

 resim call-method $RADEX_COMPONENT oracle2_address $ORACLE2_COMPONENT
 ```

 9. Now we can finally create our custom index fund.
-We will add 10 tokens to out index fund.
+We will add 10 tokens to our index fund.

 ```sh
 resim call-method $INDEXER_COMPONENT create_index_pool $BITCOIN